 In addition to providing free access to shared compute resources, the Research Computing Center (RCC) enables researchers to purchase dedicated compute and storage resources through the Cluster Partnership Program (CPP).
-Via this program, faculty can augment the Midway and MidwayR compute clusters with high-performance, professionally managed compute nodes and storage dedicated exclusively to their research group.
+Via this program, faculty can augment the Midway3 and MidwayR compute clusters with high-performance, professionally managed compute nodes and storage dedicated exclusively to their research group.

 The RCC works with top-tier vendors to deliver an expandable computing environment to the University of Chicago community.
 This infrastructure includes core hardware, software, administrative, technical, and user support that can be used by researchers to convert funding into research computing resources in a highly efficient and cost-effective manner.